Class Teacher in Ross Class is Mrs Pearce

-During the Autumn term we will be learning about pitch, dynamics and tempo in our class music sessions.
+During the Spring term, we will continue exploring pitch, dynamics and tempo in our class music sessions.
 In addition to this, the children will take part in a weekly singing session as a whole school.
-During these sessions we will be learning songs for harvest and Christmas.
+During these sessions we will be learning songs for Easter.
 Recorders will also be a part of the classroom curriculum.

 Each half termly theme incorporates subjects such as History, Geography, Art, Design and Technology

-Autumn 2nd half: Walliams class will have P.E. with a Sports Coach every Tuesday afternoon and every Thursday, Ross class will focus on basic gymnastics skills, through floor and apparatus work.
+Spring 2nd half: Walliams class will have P.E. with a trained Dance Teacher every Wednesday afternoon and every Thursday, Ross class will focus on basic gymnastics skills, through floor and apparatus work.

 Please make sure your child has his/her full P.E. kit in school at all times.

 Your child should have their book bag in school every day.
 Please check the book back daily for messages and letters.

 Contact books are for correspondence between home and school.
 This is for any non-urgent messages.
 Your child must hand this in every morning and it will be given back every afternoon.
 Watch out for the yellow card flap which indicates a new message has been written in the book.
 Please check the white card is up to date with names of the adults who are permitted to collect your child and the day(s) they will be collecting.
 It is also important that you immediately inform the School Office if there are any changes to your contact details.

 The home reading records are to be used solely for home reading.
 Every time you hear your child read, a short note should be entered in the book.
 If there is nothing particular to note then simply the page numbers read will signal that your child has been heard.
 These books should be handed in by your child daily to be checked and then sent home again.
 If your child has read they will receive a sticker.